HunterBelanger/mgmc/README.md

 are saved in `.npy` files, for easy plotting in Python.
 Plots of the geometry may also be specified in the input file, and are generated when the program is run with the `--plot` flag.
 Shared memory parallelism is implemented with OpenMP, and is turned on by default.
+Distributed memory parallelism with MPI can be turned on at compiled time with the `-DMGMC_USE_MPI=ON` opiton when running cmake.

 In addition to solving standard k-eigenvalue and fixed-source problems, MGMC is also able to solve neutron noise problems for macroscopic cross section